 3. Eating disorders

-And it’s constant criticism like this that causes eating complexes, with these comments sometimes leading to bigger and more dangerous problems.
+And it’s constant criticism like this that can cause problems, with these comments sometimes leading to bigger and more dangerous problems.

 By raising awareness of thin-shaming- and showing that criticising anyone’s body, whether curvy or slim, is still wrong- perhaps we can encourage higher self-esteem, and make sure that people no longer feel insecure of their body, whether they are ‘all about that bass’ or ‘skinny bitches.’

-Have you experienced shaming for your weight?
-Do you think body positivity is something that needs to be discussed?
-What did you think of my post?
+Have you experienced body-shaming before?
+Do you think body positivity is something that needs to be discussed more?
+What did you think of my thoughts?

 Let me know all your thoughts in the comments below 🙂